Why Safe Cycling Matters

 10. Contact a lawyer and explore your rights.

 It is important for everyone on the road to feel that they are safe.
-The knowledge of what to do in and after an accident are just as important as how to be safe when cycling.
+The knowledge of what to do in and after an accident is just as important as how to be safe when cycling.

 _____________